 Everyone’s needs for rest are different.
 I mean, Jonathan Siegrist can climb 6 days on and still just about onsight 5.14a.
 Whereas I give full effort on a project a few times and need 2 days off to really recover.
 Listen to your body.
 And try not to be so scared of gaining weight because you didn’t exhaust yourself for one whole day.
 Chill out a bit.
 Try truly resting more often and see what happens – you may be pleasantly surprised.

 #6.
 Get Enough Sleep

 Not sleeping enough is a major, major detriment to weight loss.
 First of all, have you ever noticed that when you don’t get enough sleep, you feel really binge-y?
 Like all you want is chocolate fudge all day?
 I just pulled an all-nighter a couple weeks ago for work and I literally ate fudge all day the next day.
 Well, it’s because lack of sleep affects your body’s ability to know when enough is enough food.
-Here’s a study on that.
+Here’s a study on that (link no longer available).

 Also, though, when you don’t sleep enough, it increases the amount of cortisol (a stress hormone) your body produces (study).
 And too much cortisol can keep fat on your body, especially in your belly (here’s a study on that).

 So sleep is no joke.
 No amount of caffeine can make up for sleep deprivation.
 And a good amount of sleep is not 5 or 6 hours.
 It’s 8+ hours.
 And by the way, your caffeine also increases cortisol levels, but we’ll talk about caffeine another time…